FriendsOfREDAXO/docker-redaxo/README.md

-# Docker image for REDAXO, provided by the community
+# Docker community image for REDAXO

 There’s no official Docker image for REDAXO yet, but this one represents the __»official« community image__.
 It is developed and maintained by [Friends Of REDAXO](https://github.com/FriendsOfREDAXO).

 ## Supported tags

-Tag notation follows this scheme: `REDAXO-PHP-Variant`.
+Tags follow this scheme: `REDAXO-PHP-Variant`.

 * __REDAXO version__ can include major, feature or hotfix releases, such as: `5`, `5.8`, `5.8.1`.
 * __PHP versions__: `php7.2`, `php7.3` _(default)_, `php7.4`
 * __Variants__: `apache` _(default)_

+As a __shorthand__, you can provide just the REDAXO version to use it with the default PHP version (7.3) and the default variant (Apache).

 Examples: